 Eligibility: Open to the public, all ages (kid-friendly, under 18 with an adult).
 Signed JRGC Liability Waiver required.

-Schedule: Matches will be scheduled the 2nd Sunday of each month.
-Setup 8:00am; Matches start at 9:00am, and competitors are free to stop by and compete at their leisure.
-Shooting will be available until mid-afternoon or after everyone has had their fill of fun!
+Schedule: Matches will be scheduled the 4th Sunday of each month after the completion of the Tactical/Varmint Match, approximately 10:00 AM.
+Competitors are free to stop by and compete at their leisure.
+Shooting will be available until 2:00 PM or after everyone has had their fill of fun!

 Cost: Members $5.00 per shooter per firearm; Non-Members $10.00 for first firearm, $5.00 for each additional firearm.
 Juniors free with paid adult.

 (3) Handgun with Optics, and